-She Writes – our script-in-hand showcase event running for three years (with a break) has shown the work of over 50 writers.
-We launched the showcase to London in our Mini-Festival in 201o, and from 2011-2012 held our regular She Writes event in Whitstable every two months.
+She Writes – our script-in-hand showcase event running for three years (with a break) has shown the work of over 40 writers.
+The showcase was launched in London in our Mini-Festival in 2010, and from 2011-2012 held our regular She Writes event in Whitstable every two months.
 We also ran a monthly She Writes night as part of a live literature residency at Roundabout Nights in Chatham from June-December 2014, and this is due to continue in 2015.

 Many of the writers featured at She Writes have gained confidence and taken their work forward and we like to keep in touch and promote their work.

-We also produced 4* reviewed full-length theatre shows; She Writes: What’s through the door at the Canal Cafe in London, and at The Rochester Literature Festival in 2013, and The Spirit of my Dream for the Rochester Literature Festival in 2014.
+We have also produced 4* reviewed full-length theatre shows; She Writes: What’s through the door at the Canal Cafe in London, and at The Rochester Literature Festival in 2013, and The Spirit of my Dream for the Rochester Literature Festival in 2014.
 We also took shows to Lounge on the Farm, and we part of the Whitstable Bienale festival in 2012.

-Our founder, Sam, has spoken on television and on panels in this country and at the Women Playwrights International Conference in Sweden in 2012, about female playwrights and women in theatre.
+17Percent founder, Sam, has spoken on television and on panels in this country and at the Women Playwrights International Conference in Sweden in 2012, about female playwrights and women in theatre.
 She has also written a number of magazine articles on the subject.

 Why 17%?
 It’s a significant figure; it was quoted at Sphinx theatre’s 2009 ‘Vamps, Vixens and feminists’ conference as the percentage of UK women playwrights being produced and it’s also the pay gap between men and women.
 When only 17% of UK produced plays are written by women, when women make up 52% of the UK’s population, and 65% of the theatre audience, something is badly skewed.
 (Figures from 2010)